 December to March

-- The delta is not affected by local rainfall; rather, it is fed - or drained - by virtue of the floodwaters from the Angolan highlands, to the north.
+- The delta is not affected by local rainfall; rather, it's fed - or drained - by virtue of the floodwaters from the Angolan highlands, to the north

 April and May

 - The beginning of the dry season and a great time for going on safari

 - Animals start returning to the rivers and waterholes as the rain puddles dry up

 - However, the water level in the Okavango Delta keeps rising as the floodwaters from further north arrive

 - The bush starts turning from green to brown and it becomes easier to spot wildlife

 - Temperatures are not as hot anymore but can still reach 30 °C during the daytime